Command Line Interface#

 Global options (must come before the command)

 -d --base-dir <path>: client data directory (absent: TEZOS_CLIENT_DIR env) The directory where the Tezos client will store all its data.
 If absent, its value is the value of the TEZOS_CLIENT_DIR environment variable.
 If TEZOS_CLIENT_DIR is itself not specified, defaults to $HOME/.tezos-client -n --no-base-dir-warnings: silence warnings about client data directory -c --config-file <path>: configuration file -t --timings: show RPC request times --chain <hash|tag>: chain on which to apply contextual commands (commands dependent on the context associated with the specified chain).
 Possible tags are 'main' and 'test'.
 Defaults to `main`. -b --block <hash|level|tag>: block on which to apply contextual commands (commands dependent on the context associated with the specified block).
 Possible tags include 'head' and 'genesis' +/- an optional offset (e.g. "octez-client -b head-1 get timestamp").
 Note that block queried must exist in node's storage.
 Defaults to `head`. -w --wait <none|<int>>: how many confirmation blocks are needed before an operation is considered included -p --protocol <hash>: use commands of a specific protocol -l --log-requests: log all requests to the node --better-errors: Error reporting is more detailed.
 Can be used if a call to an RPC fails or if you don't know the input accepted by the RPC.
 It may happen that the RPC calls take more time however. -A --addr <IP addr|host>: [DEPRECATED: use --endpoint instead] IP address of the node -P --port <number>: [DEPRECATED: use --endpoint instead] RPC port of the node -S --tls: [DEPRECATED: use --endpoint instead] use TLS to connect to node. -m --media-type <json, binary, any or default>: Sets the "media-type" value for the "accept" header for RPC requests to the node.
 The media accept header indicates to the node which format of data serialisation is supported.
 Use the value "json" for serialisation to the JSON format.
 Use the value "binary" for faster but less human-readable binary serialisation format. -E --endpoint <uri>: HTTP(S) endpoint of the node RPC interface; e.g. 'http://localhost:8732' -s --sources <path>: path to JSON file containing sources for --mode light.
 Example file content: {"min_agreement": 1.0, "uris": ["http://localhost:8732", "https://localhost:8733"]} -R --remote-signer <uri>: URI of the remote signer -f --password-filename <filename>: path to the password filename -M --mode <client|light|mockup|proxy>: how to interact with the node Defaults to `client`. --log-coloring <true|false>: Enable or disable light coloring in default stdout logs.
-Coloring is enabled by default.
+Coloring is enabled by default. --allow-fixed-random-seed: Allow the use of a fixed random seed specified with TEZOS_CLIENT_FIXED_RANDOM_SEED for testing purposes.
+This is insecure and should never be used in production.

 Access the documentation